Industrial

 What owners usually need to keep visible.

-Warehouse Construction for New Braunfels and nearby corridor markets
+Warehouse Construction across New Braunfels and the I-35 corridor

 How this scope fits the New Braunfels corridor.